Student Research Grants Competition Information

 How long will it take for me to receive my funds?

-Domestic students and international students with resident alien status for tax purposes will receive payment two to six weeks after submitting post-acceptance documentation.
+Domestic students and international students with resident alien status for tax purposes will receive payment two to six weeks after accepting the award.
 International students with non-resident alien status for tax purposes will receive payment within three to eight weeks.

 Note: Due to legal requirements, international students considered to be non-resident aliens for tax purposes may have taxes taken out of their award (see “Am I required to pay tax on the award?” below).